Things to Do in Malaga – Exploring Andalusia, Spain

 Some might find the city a bit too busy in the center, some might say there are too many tourists, some might say there are better Spanish cities to towns to spend time in.
 Fair enough.
 We still recommend Malaga as a destination for tourists, backpackers, and digital nomads looking to spend some time on Spain’s Costa del Sol.

 Go to Malaga.
+Enjoy it as much as we did.
 Tell us what you thought in the comments below.
 And as always, travel well friends.

 Like This Article?
 Pin It!